 Wickets kept falling at both ends, and Virgin (29) became the only one to go past the 15-mark.
 Bowling with pinpoint precision they took out the Somerset batsmen one by one.
-The tail wagged a bit after they were reduced to 63 for seven, but a total of 102 was never going to be challenging.
-Knight finished with six for 36, while Bailey’s figures read four for 37.
+The tail wagged a bit after they were reduced to 63 for 7, but a total of 102 was never going to be challenging.
+Knight finished with 6 for 36 and Bailey with 4 for 37.

 Barry Knight was in excellent form during the match © Getty Images

 Knight, perhaps more prolific with the bat than with the ball, added 45 with Taylor (who was, once again, bowled by Alley) and 46 more with Bailey.
 Then Atkinson summoned Brian Langford, and the off-spinner ran through the tail with figures of 7.4-4-10-4; Essex lost their last 5 wickets for 21 and managed a 54-run lead.

 The drama was still not over: Roe fell for the second time in the day just before a run was scored, but Virgin and Geoff Clayton (promoted as night-watchman) were there at stumps.
 Somerset finished the day on one for one.